 Capacity Storage Resource Class:

-“Capacity Storage Resource Class” shall mean the ELCC Classes specified in Schedule 9.1, section B of this Agreement, each of which is composed of Capacity Storage Resources with the same specified characteristic duration of 4, 6, 8, and 10 hours.
+“Capacity Storage Resource Class” shall mean the ELCC Classes specified in Schedule 9.1, section B of this Agreement, each of which is composed of (1) Capacity Storage Resources with the same specified characteristic duration of 4, 6, 8, and 10 hours or; (2) storage device Component DERs.
 The characteristic duration of an Energy Storage Resource Class is the ratio of the modeled MWh energy storage capability of members of the class to the modeled MW power capability of members of the class.

 Capacity Transfer Right: